FAQ – Frequently Asked Questions

 - Structure and roof

-- Appliances – It is recommended that you supply white goods to the property, including washing machine, cooker, fridge and freezer.
+- Appliances – It is recommended that you supply white goods to the property, including a washing machine, cooker, fridge, and freezer.

 - Furniture – It is your choice to rent your property furnished, or unfurnished, but any furniture supplied must meet the current fire regulations